seanpm2001/Takeout_Tuesdays/README.md

 - **Date:** `2024, Tuesday, May 28th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again today.
 I was less active on Mastodon this week, not posting anything, but bookmarking and starring over a dozen posts.
-It is still a data takeout, regarldess.
+It is still a data takeout, regardless.
 I am still considering doing a Bandcamp data takeout.
-I have been doing this task for 51 weeks now, nearly a full year.`
+I have been doing this task for 52 weeks now, nearly a full year.`
 - **Backup size:**
 - - **Compressed:** `72,675,599 bytes (72.675 megabytes)`
 - - **Uncompressed:** `80.0 megabytes` _(Ubuntu won't let me see the size in bytes here)_